michaelbev/nodejs-ex/README.md

               build #1 running for 7 seconds
             deployment #1 waiting on image or update

-Note the server address for the web console, as yours will likely differ if you're not using the Vagrant set-up.
-You can follow along with the web console to see what new resources have been created and watch the progress of builds and deployments.
+Note: You can follow along with the web console to see what new resources have been created and watch the progress of builds and deployments.

 If the build is not yet started (you can check by running `oc get builds`), start one and stream the logs with: